Norm-resolvent convergence for Neumann Laplacians on manifolds thinning to graphs: Introduction

+Alongside the high-frequency analysis, yet another sequence of models will be revealed by a version of the same argument.
+This corresponds to the transition from the resonant regime to the Dirichet-decoupled one and will allow us to reconcile the asymptotic analysis of \cite{Post} with that of \cite{Pavlov_2008}, by introducing ``transitional" models of increasing complexity.
+In these transitional regimes, from the point of view of \cite{Post} one gets arbitrarily close to the Dirichlet-decoupled situation, see (iii) above, whereas from the point of view of \cite{Pavlov_2008} (where the vertex volumes do not decay at all) one faces a highly non-trivial picture of resonant scattering.

-This result easily implies the Hausdorff spectral convergence, at the same time yielding a sharp estimate on its rate.
-Moreover, it paves the way to the consideration of higher frequency regimes, i.e., of the setup where the spectral parameter is no longer constrained to a compact (but is still constrained by some power of the small parameter $\e$).
-This argument will appear elsewhere.
-In view of better clarity of the paper, here we restrict ourselves to the case where (with not a huge loss of generality) the edge subdomains are assumed to be straight and uniformly thin, whereas the vertex subdomains are smooth with the exception of the points where they meet the edges.
+Aiming at better clarity, in the present paper we restrict ourselves to the case where (without much loss of generality) the edge subdomains are assumed straight and uniformly thin, whereas the vertex subdomains are smooth with, possibly, the exception of the points where they meet the edges (see Section \ref{setup_section} for further details).
+These assumptions appear very natural, in view of the possible examples shown in Fig.\,\ref{fig:kaplya1}, \ref{fig:kaplya}.